 Garrison's Instagram caption described this blonde color better and more succinctly than we ever could.
 All he wrote was "melty," and it truly captures the magic of this color.
 The highlights and lowlights blend together so seamlessly, it's difficult to tell where they end and begin (which, in this case, is exactly what you want).

-Have you ever seen a more Instagram-worthy head before?
+Have you ever seen a more Instagram-worthy head of hair before?
 We haven't.
 The undulating blonde highlights give the appearance of movement and dimension, even when photographed sitting still.

 Jourdan Dunn's hair is another example of dark brown perfectly accented with blonde balayage highlights.
 It creates a natural-looking bronde color effect that looks so natural, its hard to tell it's been created by an actual colorist.

 Janibell, of janibellrosanne.com, wears strawberry-blonde balayage highlights throughout her springy curls.
-We love the way her hair transitions from dark brown to blonde at the ends (and, yes, we're obsessed with her eyeshadow in this picture).
+We love the way her hair transitions from dark brown to blonde at the ends (and, yes, we're obsessed with her eyeshadow, too).